 Regardless of the benefits of auto archiving, though, it’s still recommended to record a local copy.
 The reason for this is to help prepare for the unexpected.
 For example, let’s say the Internet connection is lost at your venue.
 Thankfully you planned accordingly and have a backup, but let’s say it takes several minutes to switch over to it and that’s several minutes of content you are missing.
 Rather than live with an auto archive that is incomplete because of the loss in connection, the on-demand version can utilize the locally recorded copy instead, which ideally was setup in a way that it was not impacted by the disruption in the Internet connection.

 Your broadcast is over, it was a success, and now you have a compelling on-demand version at your disposal.
 This doesn’t have to be the end, though, nor should it be.
 Another step that content owners can do is start to use the event for promotion through the creation of highlight clips.
 That promotion can either be to drum up enthusiasm for a future upcoming live stream or to increase interest in watching the on-demand version.

-To achieve this, IBM Cloud Video has a feature that can be used to create new VODs from segments of existing VODs.
+To achieve this, IBM’s video streaming services have a feature that can be used to create new VODs from segments of existing VODs.
 Once created, these clips can then be easily exported to YouTube as well to help spread the word and get more eyeballs on the desired long-form content.

 These streaming tips should help take your video skills to the next level, improving your technique while getting familiar with the level of preparation required before your live broadcast begins.
 One of the reoccurring themes should be amble testing as part of the overall process.

-Looking for some more tips and settled into the idea of using IBM Cloud Video?
-If so, watch this archived webinar on Getting Started With IBM Cloud Video.
+Looking for some more tips and settled into the idea of using IBM’s video streaming or enterprise video streaming offerings?
+If so, watch this archived webinar on Getting Started With IBM’s video streaming services.